Aircraft & UAVs

 LUCAS

 LUCAS, the Low-Cost Uncrewed Combat Attack System, is a U.S. one-way attack UAV associated with SpektreWorks' FLM 136 airframe and fielded through CENTCOM's Task Force Scorpion Strike.
-The system emphasizes affordable mass, autonomous operation, multiple launch methods, and long-range strike utility; it was directly documented in U.S. combat use against Iranian targets during Operation Epic Fury.
+The system emphasizes affordable mass, autonomous operation, multiple launch methods, and long-range strike utility, and CENTCOM said it was used in combat during Operation Epic Fury against Iran.

 United States